networktocode/ntc-ansible/contributing.md

 ## Template file testing

-To test a template, run `test-template.yml` as a playbook follow the prompts.
+To test a template, run `test-template.yml` as a playbook and follow the prompts.

 Note: